WalkerWalker/jiamin.io/_posts/2019-09-26-Fraternal_Twins.md

 | girl  | girl  | Left|
 | girl  | girl  | Right |

 Again it's important to list out all the hidden assumptions because our probability bases on these assumptions.
-In addition to the assumption above, we also need to assume that the lady will choice with equal likelihood one the children to reveal the gender.
+In addition to the assumption above, we also need to assume that the lady will choice with equal likelihood on of the children to reveal the gender.

 Now we analysis the ladies answer and check the remaining cases.
 In case 1,2,3 and 6, the lady would say "one of them is a boy".
 Therefore these four cases are ruled out.
-We don't anything more about the remaining cases -- they are still equally likely.
-Therefore both babies are girls, corresponding to cases 7 and 8 among four remaining cases, has probability 1/2.
+We don't know anything more about the remaining cases -- they are still equally likely.
+Therefore both babies being girls, corresponding to cases 7 and 8 among four remaining cases, has probability 1/2.

-So even if the answers are the same.
-Same answer to different questions actually leads to different information.
+So we now should understand that even if the answers are the same, same answer to different questions actually lead to different information.